1994 Hong Kong electoral reform: PRC government

 The Chinese government treated Patten's unanticipated top-down reforms as a tactic by Western countries to subvert its political system incrementally.
-Prior to the announcement of the reform package, British foreign minister Douglas Hurd had given the details of the proposal to PRC foreign minister Qian Qichen.
+Prior to the announcement of the reform package, British foreign secretary Douglas Hurd had given the details of the proposal to PRC foreign minister Qian Qichen.
 Beijing warned that some aspects of the plan were in violation of the Basic Law, and the legislature elected in 1995 would not travel through the transfer of the sovereignty in 1997 and beyond, so called the "through-train", as Beijing had promised.
 They emphasised that any arrangements for the 1995 Legislative Council election should be agreed by both sides beforehand.
 Beijing saw the Patten proposals as direct confrontation.

 Beijing made Patten the principal culprit for the trouble and the Chinese propaganda machine singled him out for attack.
 The Director of Hong Kong and Macao Affairs Office of the State Council of the People's Republic of China, Lu Ping, labelled Patten as "Sinner of a Thousand Years" (千古罪人) at a press conference.
 In Hong Kong, Xinhua officials used many occasions to criticise Patten.
 Zheng Guoxiong, Xinhua Hong Kong's deputy director said that:

 Zhou Nan, the director of the Xinhua News Agency in Hong Kong called the Patten proposal "triple violations":

 For the Chinese Communist Party, any significant expansion of the electorate base would render Hong Kong less controllable after 1997.
 That control had already declined after the 1989 Tiananmen Square protests and massacre in which pro-democracy activists won a historic landslide victory in the 1991 legislative first direct elections on a wave of "anti-China" sentiment.